rjsaidi/Welcome-to-MATH-217/README.md

 - Use these notes to explore inference for two proportions:     [**Chapter 17 Notes - Inference for Two Proportions**](./Math217_notes_ch17.pdf)
      - [Chapter 17 Quarto Document](./chapter17diffofproportions.qmd)
 - Use these notes to explore inference for two-way tables:      [**Chapter 18 Notes - Inference for Two-Way Tables**](./Math217_notes_ch18.pdf)
+- Use this quarto document to learn about Chi Square Testing.
       - [Chapter 18 Quarto Document](./chapter18chisquare.qmd)